 The Federal Advisory Committee Act (FACA) (1972) (5 U.S.C.
 App.) is a law that establishes procedures an agency must follow when seeking advice from an outside group, unless the authorizing statutes specifically excludes its application.
 FACA is intended to ensure the information is objective and accessible to the public.
 It includes requirements for the chartering of advisory committees, committee membership (including conditions on the participation of Government employees), and public participation at open meetings.
 The General Services Administration (GSA) has Government-wide oversight authority under FACA.
 GSA’s implementing regulations are published in 41 CFR Chapter 102-3.
 Agencies must keep FACA in mind when planning consultations with outside groups before or during the rulemaking process.

 The Federal Register is a publication of the Federal Government published every weekday, except holidays, that provides official notification and record of Federal agency rulemaking actions, proposed rulemakings, and a host of notices and announcements of other agency actions and meetings.
-It (and past issues) is available online through the Federal Digital System (www.gpo.gov/fdsys/).
-The Federal Registration Act of 1935 established the Federal Register.
-Over the years numerous laws and Executive Orders have expanded and modified the use of the Federal Register in the Federal rulemaking process.
+It (and past issues) is available online at https://www.federalregister.gov.
+The Federal Register Act of 1935 established the Federal Register.
+Over the years, numerous laws and Executive Orders have expanded and modified the use of the Federal Register in the Federal rulemaking process.

 Formal rulemaking is a type of rulemaking in which the agency, by statute, may issue a rule only after an opportunity for a “hearing on the record.”
 The proceeding must be conducted according to the formal hearing provisions of the APA (sections 556-557 of title 5).
 Because such procedures are quite cumbersome for rulemaking, few statutes require formal rulemaking.